fragcastle/spooky-ghost/README.md

-Shroom Jump (Formerly known as Frag Jump)
+Fraggy Jump
 =========

-Available on the iOS App Store!
-[Get Shroom Jump for iOS](bit.ly/1wn2Kc5)!
+Soon to be available on the iOS App Store!

-An open source jumping game clone!
+An open source flappy bird clone!

-Find the demo and additional info at [Frag Castle](http://fragcastle.com/frag-jump).
+The demo and additional info will soon be available at [http://FragCastle.com](http://fragcastle.com).